-Rush will always be an American hero, a modern-day Founding Father – the George Washington of Radio.
-In this stunning book, you will read Rush’s own words just as he spoke them on the radio.
+In this stunning book, you will read Rush’s own words just as he spoke them to all of you on the radio for so many years.
 You will be reminded of his core principles, passions, and favorite memories.
-This unique collection of timeless words, beautiful full-color photos, and exceptional tributes from well-known patriots is sure to uplift you.
+This unique collection of timeless words, beautiful full-color photos, and exceptional tributes from well-known patriots will surely uplift you.
 It is clear through included testimonials that Rush was admired by so many, including leaders like President Ronald Reagan, President Donald J. Trump, Supreme Court Justice Clarence Thomas, and Governor Ron DeSantis.

 AVAILABLE AT RETAILERS NATIONWIDE